Winter Springs in Seminole County, Florida — The American South (South Atlantic)

 By the latter part of the 20th century, farming was no longer profitable and the area had become urbanized, and is now a part of Winter Springs.

 Erected by Seminole County Historical Commission.

 Location.
 28° 42.342′ N, 81° 16.459′ W. Marker is in Winter Springs, Florida, in Seminole County.
-Marker is on Hicks Avenue 0.3 miles west of Central Winds Parkway, on the right when traveling west.
+Marker is on Hicks Avenue, 0.3 miles west of Central Winds Parkway, on the right when traveling west.
+Located along the Florida Trail.
 Touch for map.
-Located along the Florida Trail.
 Marker is in this post office area: Winter Springs FL 32708, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Old Folks Home (approx. 3 miles away); Fixed Signal (approx. 3 miles away); Oviedo Turntable (approx. 3 miles away); Seminole County Courthouses (approx. 3.1 Lake Jesup (approx. 4.1 miles away); Fort Concord (approx. 4.2 miles away); Concord Cemetery (approx. 4.3 miles away); Longwood Hotel/Bradley McIntyre House (approx. 4.4 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Winter Springs Veterans Memorial (approx. 0.9 miles away); White’s Wharf (approx. 2.2 miles away); Old Folks Home (approx. 3 miles away); Osteen Bridge Turner (approx. 3 miles away); Fixed Signal (approx. 3 miles away); Oviedo Turntable (approx. 3 miles away); The Dala Horse (approx. 3 miles away); Seminole County Courthouses (approx. 3.1 miles away).

 Credits.
 This page was last revised on July 22, 2018.
-This page originally submitted on March 11, 2016, by Tim Fillmon of Webster, Florida.
-This page has been viewed 162 times since then.
+It was originally submitted on March 11, 2016, by Tim Fillmon of Webster, Florida.
+This page has been viewed 253 times since then and 19 times this year.
 Photos: 1, 2, 3. submitted on March 11, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.